Pinggy-io/pinggy_website/content/blog/best_cloudflare_tunnel_alternatives.md

 #### Installation Process:

-1. Install Tailscale on your device using the package manager.
+1. Install Tailscale on your device from the [Download Link](https://tailscale.com/download).
 2. Run the following command:

 ```